Style: Freeride, Freestyle, Slalom, Race/Formula

 Bathers Period: April, May, June, July, August, September

 Attention: Trees, Road

-Pefki is surrounded by hills full of pine trees dominating the scenery and gently to the blue sea, creating an admirable combination of green and blue that rests the eye and awake to senses especially during the idyllic sunsets at the sea of Evoikos which the whole town overlooks.
-The coastal village is longer than 4 km to variation in morphology (from fine sand to coarse and stone) with intermediate gradations.
+The coastal village is surrounded by hills full of pine trees, creating an admirable combination of green and blue that rests the eye.
+It is longer than 4 km to variation in morphology.
+The beach is made of fine sand to coarse and stone.